MahmoudElkarargy/VOIS_iosAPP/README.md

 Mobile Application for blind and the visually impaired.
 Now with IRIS you can determine your colors, identify the denomination of the Egyptian currency and count it on the go, Detect: Brightness and objects and also read texts.

 ## App Structure
-IRIS is following the MVVC pattern.
+IRIS is following the MVC pattern.
 <p align="center">
   <img src="images/MVVC.png">
 </p>